How to Prove a Debt is Not Yours

 Though the two terms are often used interchangeably, debt validation letters and debt verification letters are two very different tools.
 As already mentioned, the debt validation letter is sent to you by the debt collector.
 The debt verification letter is sent by you to the debt collector.
 The letter you send can either dispute the debt entirely, or request additional information, but if you believe the debt is not yours after reading the validation letter, you must complete this step.

-Pro tip: Once you receive a debt validation letter, you have 30 days to respond by sending a debt verification letter (via certified mail with a return receipt).
-If you don’t send a debt verification letter within 30 days, the collection agency or creditor will likely assume the debt is actually yours and continue pursuing payment.
+Pro tip: Once you receive a debt validation letter, you have 30 days to send the debt verification letter.
+If you miss the deadline, the debt collection agency or creditor will assume the debt is actually yours and continue pursuing payment.

 The Consumer Finance Protection Bureau (CFPB) has several sample letter templates you can use for debt collectors trying to collect money from you.